 2. Frozen (the stiff, or adhesive phase)

-This stage usually occurs in 4 to 6-month period, your shoulder pain will reduce, but shoulder joint stiffens.
-Most people unable to carry out their daily activities.
-Your shoulder muscles will become weak results from inactivity and might cause muscle atrophy.
+This stage usually occurs in 4 to 6-month period, your shoulder pain will reduce, but the shoulder joint stiffens.
+Most people are unable to carry out their daily activities.
+Your shoulder muscles will become weak resulting from inactivity and might cause muscle atrophy.

 3. Thawing (the recovery phase)